Camo651/CamoDB/README.md

 ---
 ## API
 The API is the main way of accessing the database.
-It is a RESTful API that uses JSON to communicate.
+It is a REST API that uses JSON to communicate.
 All requests must be made to the `index.php` in the root of the database using only POST requests.

 There a 2 main types of requests that can be made to the API: